 Because lymphoma can grow in any part of your body, there are many different symptoms you may experience.
 Most will be related to the part of your body affected by lymphoma, but some can affect you more generally.

 Swollen lymph nodes

 Swollen lymph nodes caused by infection are usually painful and disappear within two to three weeks.
-Sometimes when you have a virus they may hang around for longer.
+Sometimes when you have a virus they may last longer than a few weeks.

 Unexplained weight loss